image for Hit By a DUI Driver? How to Sue for Money Damages

 Average Settlement for a drunk driving accident

-There is no average settlement amount that you should expect to receive for a drunk driving accident.
+There is no average settlement for drunk driving accidents in California that you should expect to receive for a drunk driving accident.
 Every case is different, and the circumstances surrounding the case will vary enough that an analysis will require quite unique considerations.
 However, a number of factors can be used to calculate the settlement amount that you’ll want to focus on.
 This number can of course be negotiated further with the opposing counsel.

 Bear in mind that settlement amounts are calculated on the basis of the uncertainty of potential trial litigation.
 If you are more likely to win at trial, and you have strong evidence of the damages you’re claiming, then the settlement amount will be proportionally higher.
 That’s how settlement calculations generally work.